St-Stefan/Gamed/README.md

 ![A screenshot of the timeline](TimelineVisualForREADME.png)

-We present a screenshot of the timeline the user that was logged in had.
-As the user follows 2 other users, John and Jane Doe, their activity is displayed on our timeline.
-In this case, it is Jane liking a game, Minecraft 2, and a game list that John had created.
-When John created the list, he added 2 games to it, Minecraft 2 and FIFA 59.
 The top bar allows searching for games through the search bar, going to your user page by clicking on `Profile`, and going back to the timeline by clicking on `Gamed`.
-Clicking on a post will show you shortly information about the user that had the recent activity.
+Clicking on a post will show you information about the user that posted the activity.
 Clicking on the top right icon allows you to log out.
-Logging out will prompt you back to a login page.
+Logging out will direct you back to a login page.
-Lastly, for ease of use and accessibility, the top bar is displayed on all pages of Gamed.

 ## Microservices
 To implement Gamed, we chose to follow a Microservices architecture.
-To this end, for our proof of concept we have implemented 6 microservices.
+To this end, for our POC we have implemented 6 microservices.
-Out of them, 3 microservices contain the logic for our databases, while the other 3 contain the logic for the different components on our user interface.
-They all include the logic for allowing communication between them, and the 3 microservices with no databases also include logic for communicating with the frontend.
-We list them below:
+Out of them, 3 microservices contain logic for our databases, while the other 3 contain logic for the different components of our user interface.
+Below is a list of all databeses currently in the codebase:

 `User Database Microservice` - holds a repository for all users and the databases for user interactions (following a user or a list, liking a list, post, or game);